icerpc/icerpc-docs/pages/icerpc-core/icerpc-protocol/connection-shutdown.md

 ## What's a connection shutdown?

 A shutdown is a graceful closure of a connection.
-Each side wants to maximize the chances that outstanding requests complete successfully.
+Each side wants to ensure that outstanding requests complete successfully.

 ## Shutdown steps